pguse/ics4u-rust/notes/10-hashmaps/hashmaps.md

 ## Using a HashMap as a Counter

 You often use a `HashMap` to keep track of the number of occurrences of some type of data.

+#### Example 1:

-For example ***(see the given file - hashmaps1.rs)***, if we wanted to count the number of emojis in the following string
+For [example](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f04cef9097aa5235f702ad0afc428617), if we wanted to count the number of emojis in the following string

 ```rust
 let text = "👽😊🍟😊👽😺👽".to_string();